 ToString imported, and I call

-T. These kinds of method calls are called "extension
+ToString as a candidate.
+These kinds of method calls are called

 So, let's continue our example.
 Imagine that we were calling a method